Ngomongo Villages

-Ngomongo Villages is a well-known sustainable eco-cultural tourist village in Mombasa, Kenya, which is situated 4° south of the equator.
+Ngomongo Villages is a well-known sustainable eco-cultural tourist village in Mombasa, Kenya.
 It is situated in a former coral limestone quarry, and the aim of its rehabilitation was to convert it into a sustainable development, while turning it into hospitable land with utility to community, while eliminating its hazards and improving the ecosystem.

 The legacy of the former mine was a sun baked, arid, barren and rocky base, the floor of which was barely 150 cm above the somewhat salty water table.
-Dr. Frederick Gikandi, a local medical doctor started single-handedly to reclaim the quarry by planting 4 acre of eighty different indigenous trees; casuarina trees later followed which were easier to cultivate.
+Frederick Gikandi, a local medical doctor started single-handedly to reclaim the quarry by planting 4 acre of eighty different indigenous trees; casuarina trees later followed which were easier to cultivate.
 Public awareness to tree planting was raised by inviting the public to join in the reclamation process.

-To date, Ngomongo is fanning out its reclamation exercises to the surrounding farms by recruiting the local farmers into planting trees to mark out their farm borders.
-The ultimate plan is to fan out the success locally, regionally and then nationally.

 Reclamation of quarry site

 In 1991 the neglected wasteland of Ngomongo quarry was a vast urban eyesore of some 16 acre, and a hazard to its neighbours as it acted as a retreat for robbers.
 Inspired by a previously successful project, namely Haller Park initiated by Dr. Rene Haller in Bamburi Beach, Dr. Gikandi applied Haller's approach to rehabilitate the barren substrate.